Skip to main content

 Listing the correct Head Coach candidates requires the candidates to fit the strategic needs of the club in a way that is measurable.
 An external data provider is a key supporter in populating the shortlist of candidates based on an agreed set of KPIs.

-Shortlist and monitoring
+Shortlist and Monitoring

 How often should a managerial shortlist be reviewed as part of the thought process behind long term succession planning?
 It's easy to check in on that list when you need to because there's speculation about the incumbent Head Coach maybe being courted by a rival, or if results aren't going well.
 But even when things are going well, how often should a club review their shortlist?